Why Email Debugging for WordPress Matters

 - In that inbox, copy your SMTP settings (host, port, username, password, encryption) from the dashboard.

-- In WordPress, install the WP Mail SMTP plugin.
+- In WordPress, go to Plugins and search and install the WP Mail SMTP plugin.

 Configure WP Mail SMTP